vu-rdm-tech/site_copy/index.md

 - Data publication and the associated minting of Digital Object Identifiers (DOI’s)
 - A flexible integration with iRODS that also caters for (very) data-intensive research.

-## Availability
-Yoda is currently in a "pre-production" phase as part of the [Research Support Program](https://ub.vu.nl/nl/Images/DEF_VUAmsterdamResearchSupporProgrammeA3-HR-zonder_tcm253-934314.pdf) in collaboration with SURF and Utrecht University.
-Full implementation is expected starting January 2023.

-For participants in the final Yoda user acceptance test in November 2022 a [request form](https://forms.office.com/r/6TZvTRvBms) is available.